Village Booklets for Family History

 The ‘Village Booklets’, written and compiled by Roy Montgomery, are an excellent resource on ancient rural parishes of Hampshire.
 Every booklet is a succinct historical guide, capturing those things most important to the family historian, using a wide range of source material uniquely drawn for each village.

-The aim of the booklets is to help researchers develop their own knowledge through further investigation of the sources used, including the extensive holdings at the Hampshire Record Office and Hampshire libraries.
+The aim of the booklets is to help researchers develop their own knowledge through further investigation of the sources used, including the extensive holdings at the Hampshire Record Office and Hampshire libraries and the HGS Research Centre.

 Each booklet covers items such as a brief history, the church and non-conformists, schools, pubs and inns, as well as a plethora of surnames relating to the featured village.